Low blood sugar is a condition that occurs when the body's blood sugar (glucose) decreases and is too low.

 In many people with diabetes, low blood sugar occurs every time with nearly the same symptoms.

-Some symptoms like hunger or sweating occur when blood sugar is only slightly low.
-More severe symptoms occur when the blood sugar is much lower (less than 40 mg/dL or 2.2 mmol/L).
+Some symptoms, like hunger or sweating, occur when blood sugar is only slightly low.
+More severe symptoms, such as unclear thinking or seizure, occur when the blood sugar is much lower (less than 40 mg/dL or 2.2 mmol/L).

 Even if you do not have symptoms, your blood sugar could still be too low.
 You may not even know you have low blood sugar until you faint, have a seizure, or go into a coma.
 If you have diabetes, ask your health care provider if wearing a continuous glucose monitor and sensor can help you detect when your blood sugar is getting too low to help prevent symptoms.